nguyendokhachieu/react-redux-01/README.md

   5. import { connect } from react-redux in .js file that wants to connect to store to get state
   6. use connect()() and then export default connect()()
+  7. from one .js file can export props to another .js file (not recommended)

 look at example below: